davidmoten/rxjava-jdbc/README.md

 ```
 Transactions
 ------------------
+NOTICE: being completely reworked to be more rx.

 Queries can be surrounded by ```db.beginTransaction()``` and ```db.commit()```/```db.rollback()``` calls.
 The queries eventually run between the calls will use the same Scheduler with a single thread pool and will all use the same Connection object.
 Note that

 * ```Database.select()```/```Database.update()```